Noise-Driven Differentiation via Gene Frustration and Epigenetic Fixation

 The positive roles of noise in cellular function have also been discussed \cite{tsimring2014noise,eldar2010functional}, including noise- or discreteness-induced phase transitions \cite{togashi2001transitions}, stochastic resonance \cite{mcdonnell2009stochastic}, noise amplification \cite{chalancon2012interplay,puzovic2023being}, attractor selection by noise \cite{puzovic2023being,pinho2015phenotype,kashiwagi2006adaptive,furusawa2009chaotic}, boundary sharpening \cite{zhang2012noise}, and cell-state exploration \cite{toppen2025noise,ahrends2014controlling}.

-Still, how cell differentiation can be both noise-driven and robust to noise remains elusive \cite{nie2020noise,long2019emergence}.
+Still, how cell differentiation can be both noise-driven and robust to noise or how this may evolve remains elusive \cite{nie2020noise,long2019emergence,wagner1996does}, with recent works discussing the interplay between evolvability, population genetics, noise heritability and their effects on gene regulation architecture \cite{weinreich2025population,dzib2026gene} .
 In the classical Waddington landscape, differentiation over developmental time is described as a robust process termed {\sl homeorhesis} \cite{waddington1957strategy}, in which cell states move along branching valleys.
 These branches correspond to differentiated cell types and their fractions, while the timing of branching is robust to intracellular stochasticity.
 Initially pluripotent cells can transition into various cell fates as intracellular gene-expression patterns and chromatin states change \cite{niwa2007pluripotency,meissner2010epigenetic,lim2013hematopoietic}.

-Such transitions from one to multiple stable states can be modeled through bifurcation mechanisms that represent the cell-fate decision process \cite{huang2007bifurcation,furusawa2001theory,matsushita2020homeorhesis,rand2021geometry,saez2022dynamical,mojtahedi2016cell}.
+Such transitions from one to multiple stable states can be modeled through bifurcation mechanisms that represent the cell-fate decision process \cite{huang2007bifurcation,furusawa2001theory,matsushita2020homeorhesis,rand2021geometry,saez2022dynamical,mojtahedi2016cell,ham2025mapping}.
 However, gene expression levels within cells are noisy, and pluripotent cells must make reliable decisions near critical points for robust differentiation \cite{moris2016transition,guillemin2021noise,mojtahedi2016cell,huang2020decoding,ahrends2014controlling}.
 This requires suitable regulatory configurations and interactions to ensure that differentiation proceeds reproducibly \cite{moghe2025optimality}.

-Recently, we discovered that differentiation from a weakly stable gene-expression state, which we term a frustrated gene-expression state, can be achieved through noise together with a slow epigenetic process that increases stability as the system approaches bifurcated states \cite{plugers2026evolution}.

-In the present Letter, we analyze this cell-fate decision process based on frustrated gene-expression states, noise, and slow positive-feedback dynamics, and derive the conditions under which it occurs.
-We show that this differentiation process, although triggered by noise, is robust against noise, and we derive analytic expressions for the cell-state switching time and its dependence on the input.
-These results are supported by numerical simulations, which verify the theory and demonstrate the usefulness of the proposed mechanism for robust differentiation.
-Furthermore, we derive the Waddington epigenetic landscape over developmental time from the probability distribution of cellular states.